Playa Blanca: Beaches

 Perhaps the most well known of all the beaches around Playa Blanca are the Papagayo coves.
 In reality this is a collection of smaller beaches that are separated by high cliffs, forming a number of sheltered bays.
 This area has been protected and is now a national park which can be accessed by a rather bumpy dirt road.
-There is a small fee for all cars entering of €3 (price correct of 2012).
+There is a small fee for all cars entering of €3 (in 2024).
 The coves can also be accessed on foot, via Los Coloradas.
 Signs point from next to the Papagayo Arena hotel, traversing over a sandy path down to the first of the coves.

 Ferries to Fuerteventura

 There are three ferry lines to choose from in which to make the journey.
 Firstly there is the Fred.
 Olsen Express ferry, called the 'Bocayna Express' which makes the trip in 20 minutes.
 The second ferry is the Naviera Armas, called the 'Volcan de Tindaya', which makes 7 daily crossings each way, each one being of 35 minutes duration.
 The third is the 'Princesa Ico Glass Bottomed Boat'.

 There has been emotive local discussion for some time about enlarging the harbour to allow it to take larger cruise liners such as the Queen Elizabeth 2 which has visited the port, but which had to moor just off the coast.